 Sunday, July 25. ~5:00 pm.
 I-35 heading south.
 Blackwell, Oklahoma.

-The scene of the almost crime is right over there, just to the east of the Interstate.
+The scene of last year's near tornado crime is right over there, just to the east of the Interstate.
 The motel with the very uncomfortable bathtub.

 Saturday, July 24 ~6:00 pm.
 Fair Meadows, Tulsa Fairgounds, Tulsa, OK.

 Not hard finding the Tulsa Fairgrounds at all.
 Just a few miles east of downtown.
 Finding the racetrack in the fairgrounds, well, that's a bit of a different story, mostly involving entering at the wrong gate off the wrong street, but leading to an interesting tour of the stock barns, and the fair pavilions, and the discovery of a little carnival midway cranking away, until finally the track appeared on the very eastern edge of the grounds, and a mighty fine free parking spot was secured.

 Admission: $2, program $1.50, DRF whatever, ambient temperature ~150 F, the first race (maiden QH - yikes!) going off, and the familiar excitement of a new track to explore coursing through the veins as Fair Meadows, Tulsa, presented itself for exploration.
 Right after all guns were returned to the car.